mturk/svcbatch/README.md

 * **Notice**

-  If the program started from service batch file creates its own child processes ensure to setup the following privileges to the service
+  If the program started from a service batch file creates its own child processes, ensure you setup the following privileges to the service:

   ```cmd
   > sc privs myservice SeDebugPrivilege